Big images of two-dimensional pseudorepresentations: Introduction

-See Theorem \ref{Bellaiche main theorem} and the discussion following it for the definition of the ring $A_B$ appearing in Theorem \ref{Bellaiche thm intro}.
+Bella\"iche's ring $\B_\rho(\F_p)$ is defined as the subring of $A$ topologically generated by a $\Z_p$-module $I_1(\rho)$ created out of the Pink-Lie algebra of $\im \rho$.
+See \cref{Bellaiche main theorem} and the discussion following it for the definition of the generating set $I_1(\rho)$ and the ring $\B_\rho(\F_p)$.

-Unfortunately, it is not straightforward to relate Bella\"iche's ring $A_B$ to the rings $A_0$ or $A^{\Sigma_\rho}$ from previous results.
-Indeed, there appears to be no conceptual interpretation of Bella\"iche's ring $A_B$.
-The goal of the present work is to refine the definition of $A_B$ and then give it a conceptual interpretation.
-Under mild assumptions we thus recover, and in the case of $p$-adic families improve, the results mentioned above in a uniform and purely algebraic way.
-See Theorem \ref{main thm intro} for the mild hypotheses we impose on $\ovl{\rho}$.
+Unfortunately, as Bella\"iche himself notes, it is not straightforward to relate the ring $\B_\rho(\F_p)$ to the rings $A_0$ or $A^{\Sigma_\rho}$ from previous results.
+Indeed, he gives no conceptual interpretation of $\B_\rho(\F_p)$ at all.
+The goal of the present work is to refine the definition of $\B_\rho(\F_p)$ by enlarging scalars and then give it a conceptual interpretation.
+Under mild assumptions we thus recover, and in the case of \mbox{$p$-adic} families improve, the results mentioned above in a uniform and purely algebraic way.
 We point out that prior to Bella\"iche's work, Hida's work was the only fullness result when $\ovl{\rho}$ is reducible and $\rho$ comes from a $p$-adic family of modular forms.
 In the case of Coleman families, a true fullness result was not previously known.
+Additionally, we obtain first results in other $\GL_2$-contexts, including Galois representations attached to Bianchi modular modular forms and to $p$-adic families of Hilbert modular forms.
+See \cref{applications section} for all the details.